stolostron/hypershift-addon-operator/docs/provision_hosted_cluster_on_mce_local_cluster.md

 You can also import the hosted cluster into MCE using custom resources in command line.

-* The $CLUSTER_NAME listed below will be the registered managed cluster name in ACM/MCE that matches the HostedCluster Infra-ID.

 1. Create the managed cluster resource.

     ```bash